nicholaswagner/JotTouchSDK/README.md

-#iOS7 Notice
+#v2.0 Beta 1 Announcement
-Known Issue: Submitting to the iOS App Store with the current version of the SDK results in an app store rejection.
-This is due to the use of Bluetooth 2.1 stack to support the first Jot Touch.
-A patch is in testing and will be updated here on GitHub by Wednesday.
+A beta release of the SDK is now available on the [https://github.com/Adonit/JotTouchSDK/tree/v2Beta1](v2Beta1) branch here on GitHub.
+Please review the ChangeLog for specific details around upgrading.
+This will correct any previous iOS7 issues and drops support for the BT 2.1 based Jot Touch.

 #JotTouchSDK V1.0.4